cmcdev-code/Physics/README.md

   A easy way to see the total ammount of energy in the system.
   A way to test differnt changes and see how they effect the system easier.

+If you are interested in running this right now it currently only works in Visual Studio specifically windows only on x64